zimmerman-team/OPENAID-IATI-PORTAL/README.md

 The value of open data is greatly increased if it can be compared and added up internationally.
 The International Aid Transparancy Initiative (IATI) aims to do just that – to develop an international standard for the publication of aid data.

-Initiated back in 2011 by Akvo.org.
+Initiated back in 2011 by Akvo.org and maintained by Zimmerman & Zimmerman ever since.